pabloEntropia/essentia-labs/_posts/2019-09-05-cover-song-similarity.md

 #### Step 3

-The last step is to compute an cover song similarity distance between both `query-true_cover` and `query-false_cover` pairs using local sub-sequence alignment algorithm designed for the cover song identification task. [`CoverSongSimilarity`](https://essentia.upf.edu/reference/std_CoverSongSimilarity.html) algorithm in Essentia provides two alignment constraints of the Smith-Waterman algorithm [6] based on [2] and [3].
+The last step is to compute an cover song similarity distance between both `query-true_cover` and `query-false_cover` pairs using a local sub-sequence alignment algorithm designed for the cover song identification task. [`CoverSongSimilarity`](https://essentia.upf.edu/reference/std_CoverSongSimilarity.html) algorithm in Essentia provides two alignment constraints of the Smith-Waterman algorithm [6] based on [2] and [3].
 We can switch between these methods using the `alignmentType` parameter.
-With parameter `distanceType`, we can also specify if we want a `symmeteric` (maximum value in the alignment score matrix) or `asymmetric` cover similarity distance (normalized by the length of reference song).
+With parameter `distanceType`, we can also specify if we want a `symmetric` (maximum value in the alignment score matrix) or `asymmetric` cover similarity distance (normalized by the length of reference song).
-Please refer the documentation and references for more details.
+Please refer to the documentation and references for more details.